dr-riz/407toll/README.md

 - (Annual) salary
 - Distance (to travel) right now

-Calculations:
-- Personal worth per hour = worth = salary / Year-work-hours
-- Personal cost on free highway = distance / toll free-speed * worth

-Decision to take 407:
-- yes, if Personal cost on free highway > Travel cost on 407 including personal time
-- No otherwise

 Output:
+1. Personal worth per hour = worth = salary / Year-work-hours
+2. Personal cost on free highway = distance / toll free-speed * worth
-- Travel cost on 407, you are welcome to cross it with 407 ETR official calculator: https://www.407etr.com/en/tolls/tolls/toll-calculator.html
+3. Travel cost on 407, you are welcome to cross it with 407 ETR official calculator: https://www.407etr.com/en/tolls/tolls/toll-calculator.html
-- Toll cost on 407 = distance * golden peak rate / 100
+4. Toll cost on 407 = distance * golden peak rate / 100
-- Travel cost on 407 including personal time = distance / 407-speed * worth + Cost of travel on 407
+5. Travel cost on 407 including personal time = distance / 407-speed * worth + Cost of travel on 407
-- Decision to take 407: y/n
+6. if (Personal cost on free highway > Travel cost on 407 including personal time) else no